Skip to product information

 The Nautilus Explorer Liveaboard scores 4/10 on the non-diver companion SDE Liveaboard Rating

-When I reviewed the Nautilus Explorer liveaboard it scored 4/10 on the SDE Liveaboard Rating for Non-Diver Companion Rating, as it has 4 of the 10 total key non-diver companion features (see below).
+My score of the Nautilus Explorer liveaboard is 4/10 on the SDE Liveaboard Rating for Non-Diver Companion Rating, as it has 4 of the 10 total key non-diver companion features (see below).

 The Nautilus Explorer liveaboard is suitable for non-divers, with activities such as kayaks, stand up paddleboards and snorkelling.
 These keep everyone involved between dives and make the trip enjoyable for partners or friends who prefer to stay above the surface.
 In addition, free use of kayaks is included on the Nautilus Explorer liveaboard, useful for relaxed exploration in calm water, gentle cardio between dives, and easy wildlife spotting from the surface, which is great for non-diving partners or families to enjoy too.
 What’s more, free use of stand up paddleboards is included on the Nautilus Explorer liveaboard, great for balance and core strength during calm sessions in sheltered coves, also a good shared activity with non-divers.